Gary-Burke/the-garden-gallery/README.md

 - HTML
   - No errors or warnings were reported by the official [W3C validator](https://validator.w3.org/#validate_by_input).
-  - There are a few info messages reported but this is due to the Code Formatter Prettier adding trailing slashes for XHTML compatibility.
 - CSS
   - No errors were reported by the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/#validate_by_input)